Supercharge Your SEO with Edge Caching: A Technical Guide

 With the increasing importance of website security, HTTPS and SSL/TLS configurations are crucial.

-HTTPS Caching: Understand how to cache HTTPS content securely.
+- HTTPS Caching: Understand how to cache HTTPS content securely.
 CDNs use techniques like SSL termination to decrypt content at the edge and cache it efficiently.
+This means the CDN handles the initial secure connection (SSL handshake) with the user, decrypts the content at the edge server, caches it, and then can re-encrypt it when sending it to the origin server or another edge server if needed.

 Advanced Edge Caching Techniques